Styrax officinalis

-Styrax officinalis is a species of shrub in the family Styracaceae, commonly called the storax tree, or Snowdrop bush.
+Styrax officinalis, commonly called the storax tree or snowdrop bush, is a species of shrub in the family Styracaceae.

 Description

 Styrax officinalis is a deciduous shrub reaching a height of 2–5 m.
-It has a simple, relaxed form, with very thin elliptical leaves 5–10 cm long and 3.5–5.5 cm wide, alternate and widely spaced on thin, reddish stems, with a tight, dark bark on basal stems.
-A small very light green, stalked axillary bud is associated with each leaf.
+It has a simple, relaxed growth form with tight, dark bark on its basal stems.
+The very thin elliptical leaves are 5–10 cm long by 3.5–5.5 cm wide.
+They are alternate and widely spaced on thin, reddish stems, with a small, very light green, stalked axillary bud associated with each leaf.